A great record player, a brilliant hi-res wireless source and a genuine world-first

 But this drop-off in outright performance has to balanced against the fact that all this music is being enjoyed from a turntable that’s conveniently positioned, far from the main system, and wired only to mains power.
 It’s every audiophile-cum-interior-decorator’s dream.

-Why buy the Cambridge Audio Alva TT?
+You should buy the Cambridge Audio Alva TT if…

 It goes without saying that this is a lot of money for a record player, and it’s equally obvious that a turntable of this sort of quality can only be heard at its best as part of a similarly talented system.

-It’s similarly obvious that Cambridge is far from the only company vying to sell you a £1500-or-so turntable of outstanding quality.
 The Rega Planar 6 with Ania cartridge (£1400) springs to mind, as does the Concept by Clearaudio (£995) – both are extremely well-regarded.
 And, in absolute terms, either of these belt-driven alternatives have a little more dynamism to offer than the Cambridge.
 The Rega is a cleaner and more detailed listen, too, while the Clearaudio is every bit as handsome and decorative.